sawyerh/social-bartender/readme.txt

 == Credits / Support ==

 The Social Bartender plugin was created by Shaken and Stirred Web.
-If you find any bugs or have feature requests, please leave your feedback on the plugin's Github page.
+If you find any bugs or have feature requests, please leave your feedback on the plugin's GitHub page.

 == Changelog ==